ng-docs/angular-cn/aio/content/guide/typescript-configuration.md

 ### Installable typings files

-Many libraries &mdash;jQuery, Jasmine, and Lodash among them&mdash; do *not* include `d.ts` files in their npm packages.
+Many libraries —jQuery, Jasmine, and Lodash among them— do *not* include `d.ts` files in their npm packages.
 Fortunately, either their authors or community contributors have created separate `d.ts` files for these libraries and published them in well-known locations.

 You can install these typings with `npm` using the [`@types/*` scoped package](https://www.typescriptlang.org/docs/handbook/declaration-files/consumption.html).